Hugo-W/Hugo-W.github.io/perso/projects/Compositionality/Project.md

 `ADV-V` are quite difficult to track in the parse tree, and it seems also that `JJ-NN` may occur more than it first seem.
 Going through the constituency parse tree might not be solution...
 Maybe better to go through a dependency graph?
 Using `amod` attribute?

 _12/11/20_ Yes, we will go through dependency graphs instead of constituent ones.
-Looking for any kinf of modifier/modifiee cases.
+Looking for any kind of modifier/modifiee cases.
 I will also check how many words need to be used in order to start getting a significant decoding at the subject level for `JJ` vs `NN`...

 #### Decoding

 It seems unlikely to be able to classify individual words, so one better idea could be to classify/decode **animacy** or **word category** from either the entire **2 words phrase** or from the **adjective alone**.

-_02/11/2020_ - As seen in [this article][6] we could retrive/decode brain representation of the first word in the representation of the second word within a 2-words compound.
+_02/11/2020_ - As seen in [this article][6] we could retrieve/decode brain representation of the first word in the representation of the second word within a 2-words compound.

-The idea, borrowed from the article mentionned above is summarised in the figure below.
+The idea, borrowed from the article mentioned above is summarised in the figure below.

 ![Temporal Generalisation](/assets/TGM_ADJ_NOUN_Fysche2019.png){width=75%}